tmprob/nn-cuda/README.md

 mkdir build && make
 ```

-Note: the program compile showing two warnings, this is due to the currently partially missing implememntation of the CUDA gradiendescent.cu function.
+Note: the program compile showing two warnings, this is due to the currently partially missing implememntation of the CUDA gradiendescent.cu function..
 The code compile and can run the serial version anyway

 Source code is located in the [source](source/) folder.